stellarscripts/stellar_firma_transcripts/_posts/2020-07-03-stellarfirmaseason2q-a.md

 #### BEN

-And then it was just a case of like, "Oh, well that would be fun as well 'cause it means we get to change things up," right.
+And then it was just a case of like, "Oh, well that would be fun as well, 'cause it means we get to change things up," right.

 #### TIM